Programming-from-A-to-Z/Markov-Node/README.md

 This repository contains a Markov Text Generator implemented in Node.js.

-For [Programming from A to Z](https://github.com/Programming-from-A-to-Z/A2Z-F23) at ITP/NYU and based on pAllison Parrish's RWET examples](https://github.com/aparrish/rwet-examples)
+For [Programming from A to Z](https://github.com/Programming-from-A-to-Z/A2Z-F23) at ITP/NYU and based on [Allison Parrish's RWET examples](https://github.com/aparrish/rwet-examples)

 ## Contents